 We face intense competition from other manufacturers of crystalline silicon laser modules, thin-film laser modules and solar thermal and concentrated fiber laser systems.
 By entering this sector, our management is aware that failure to compete with direct market leading companies and new entrants will affect overall business and the product.
-Therefore, the faster innovative applications and technologies are implemented to the developed product, the better the pricing and commercial business strategies management will be able to offer to businesses purchasing fiber laser systems.
-Competitive factors in this market are all related to product performance, price, customer service, training platforms, reputation, sales and marketing effectiveness.
+Therefore, if we are able to more quickly innovate and implement applications and technologies we will be able to offer better pricing and commercial business strategies management to businesses purchasing fiber laser systems.
+Competitive factors in this market are all related to product performance, price, customer service, training platforms, reputation, sales and marketing effectiveness, all factors on which we believe we can compete successfully but will need greater financial resources to do so.